FairwindsOps/insights-docs/docs/installation/ci/autoscan.md

 Once you authorize GitHub, you can choose which repositories you'd like to add to Insights:
 <img :src="$withBase('/img/github-add-repo.png')" alt="Add repo in GitHub">

-## Step 2: Configure Auto-Scan on specific repositories
+## Step 2: Configure Auto-Scan on Specific Repositories
 Once you have connected Fairwinds Insights to GitHub, you will need to intentionally enable Auto-Scan for specific repositories.
 This is done within Fairwinds Insights

 1. Visit your organization's `Repositories` page